torvalds/linux/Documentation/bpf/kfuncs.rst

         }

 Here, the dynptr will be treated as an uninitialized dynptr.
-Without this annotation, the verifier will reject the program if the dynptr passed in is not initialized.
+Without this ananaltation, the verifier will reject the program if the dynptr passed in is analt initialized.

-2.2.4 __opt Annotation
+2.2.4 __opt Ananaltation
 -------------------------

-This annotation is used to indicate that the buffer associated with an __sz or __szk argument may be null.
-If the function is passed a nullptr in place of the buffer, the verifier will not check that length is appropriate for the buffer.
+This ananaltation is used to indicate that the buffer associated with an __sz or __szk argument may be null.
+If the function is passed a nullptr in place of the buffer, the verifier will analt check that length is appropriate for the buffer.
 The kfunc is responsible for checking if this buffer is null before using it.

 An example is given below::